permitio/permit-cli/README.md

 - `api_key <string>`(optional) : a Permit API key to authenticate the operation.
 If not provided, the command will take the one you logged in with.

-- `user_id <string>` : A unique id by which Permit will identify the user for permission checks.
-If not given in the argument the interactive CLI is open to retrive the `user_id`.
+- `key <string>` : A unique id by which Permit will identify the user for permission checks.
+If not given in the argument the interactive CLI is open to retrive the `key`.
+It has the alias as `user-id`.

 - `email <string>`: The email of the user.
 If synced, will be unique inside the environment.

 - `first_name <string>` : First name of the user.
 - `last_name <string>` : Last name of the user.
 - `attributes <object>` : Arbitrary user attributes that will be used to enforce attribute-based access control policies.
 Default Value is `{}`
-- `role_assignment <array<objects>>` : List of roles to assign to the user in the environment.
-  Object has the value of:
-  - `role <string>` : the role that will be assigned (accepts either the role id or the role key)
-  - `tenant <string>` : the tenant the role is associated with (accepts either the tenant id or the tenant key)
+- `role` : Comma seperated values for the role of the user.
+Given as `role1:tenant1,role2:tenant2`

 ### Example